Project News & Events

 EmpowerVET Project Update: Strengthening Teacher Engagement and Capacity Building

 In September 2025, Juljan Kasapi, Project Manager of the Vocational School of Elbasan, held a strategic coordination meeting with the teaching staff to provide a comprehensive update on the implementation of the EmpowerVET project.
 During the meeting, Mr. Kasapi presented the current progress of the project, highlighting key milestones achieved to date and outlining the upcoming phases of implementation.
 The discussion focused on how EmpowerVET is contributing to the modernization of vocational education and training through the enhancement of key competences, entrepreneurship education, and innovative teaching and learning approaches.
 A core objective of the meeting was to ensure alignment between the project’s strategic goals and the active involvement of teachers as key change agents within the school ecosystem.
 Teachers were informed about their role in piloting new methodologies, integrating project outcomes into daily teaching practice, and contributing to the long-term sustainability of project results.
 In addition, Mr. Kasapi strongly encouraged teachers to apply for participation in the upcoming international Train-the-Trainers programme scheduled to take place in December in Göttingen, Germany.
 This mobility activity represents a significant professional development opportunity, enabling participants to engage with European peers, exchange best practices, and strengthen their competences in entrepreneurship education, sustainability, and innovative pedagogy.
 The meeting concluded with an open discussion, where teachers expressed interest in the training opportunity and reaffirmed their commitment to supporting the EmpowerVET project.
 This internal engagement marks a critical step in ensuring effective project implementation and maximizing its impact at institutional level.
 Through continuous communication, capacity building, and international cooperation, EmpowerVET continues to empower educators and strengthen the future of vocational education in Albania.
+Funded by the European Union.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Education and Culture Executive Agency (EACEA).
+Neither the European Union nor EACEA can be held responsible for them.

 Capacity Building & Training, Digital Transformation in VET, Entrepreneurship & Sustainable Skills, Project News & Events, Research & Innovation, Resources & Publications